 Holistic medicine recognizes that the human body is superbly equipped to resist disease and heal injuries.
 But when disease does take hold, or an injury occurs, the first instinct in holistic healing is to see what might be done to strengthen those natural resistance and healing agents so they can act against the disease more effectively.
 Results are not expected to occur overnight.
 But neither are they expected to occur at the expense of dangerous side effects.

-Holistic medicine, in contrast, focuses on preventing illness and maintaining health.
+Holistic medicine focuses on preventing illness and maintaining health.
 It views health as a balance of body systems - mental, emotional, and spiritual, as well as physical.
 All aspects of a person are seen as interrelated - a holistic way to look at the illness.
 Any disharmony is thought to stress the body and perhaps lead to sickness.
 To fight disease, alternative medicine uses a wide range of therapies to bolster the body's own defenses and restore balance.
 The best illustration of this approach is the fact that ancient Chinese doctors were paid only when their patients were healthy, not if they became ill.

 Why Don't Doctors Get It